pantor/ruckig/README.md

 Ruckig<6> ruckig {0.001}; // Number DoFs; control cycle in [s]
 ```

-The input type has 3 blocks of data: the *current* state, the *target* state and the corresponding dynamical *limits*.
+The input type has 3 blocks of data: the *current* state, the *target* state and the corresponding kinematic *limits*.

 ```.cpp
 InputParameter<6> input; // Number DoFs